 These are located in Building C, Level 1 near the Staff Room C125.
 Please check for mail regularly.
 Phone messages and faxes are left here also.

-The School of Human Life Science's post box address, for the northern campus, is:
+The Human Life Sciences post box address, for the northern campus, is:

 University of Tasmania,